-When there is a lack of reciprocation from one side of the partnership, this comes down to the so-called ‘terms and conditions’ not being met for sex to happen and there has been no proper communication for the other partner to fix this. https://www.youtube.com/watch?v=WRaaqN2Atxw
+When there is a lack of reciprocation from one side of the partnership, this comes down to the so-called ‘terms and conditions’ not being met for sex to happen, and there has been no proper communication for the other partner to fix this.

-When sex isn’t wanted, certain conditions aren’t being met – this can range from anything, from attitudes around sharing household work, listening more about family problems or being open to playing out sexual fantasies.
-‘Relate’ completed a survey of 5000 individuals and revealed only 34% of people stating they are satisfied with their sex life. https://www.relate.org.uk/sites/default/files/the_way_we_are_now_-_lets_talk_about_sex_0.pdf
+When a partner rejects sex, certain conditions aren’t being met – this can range from anything, from attitudes around sharing household work, listening more about family problems or being open to playing out sexual fantasies.
+‘Relate’ completed a survey of 5000 individuals and revealed only 34% of people stated their sex life was satisfactory.

-Onebright therapists are all experienced, professional and sought-after treatment options located throughout London.
-They provide quality solutions to couples using CBT techniques that empower them through positive behaviours that can be implemented straight away.
+Onebright therapists are all experienced, professional and sought-after treatment options for CBT located throughout London.
+They provide quality solutions to couples using CBT techniques that empower them through positive behaviours.
 The health of your sexual well-being plays a big part in your mental and emotional well-being – don’t delay the help that is available to you right now.